sqz-xy/gad-sdk/docs_sphinx/longform/generic-aiding-velocity-updates.rst

 Velocity measurements must be provided with a lever arm :math:`(x,y,z)` which defines the translation from the IMU to the aiding sensor, in the IMU frame.
-The exception to this rule is measurements in the odometry frame.